MRebolle/EventDetect_updates/README.md

+# EventDetect_updates:
-# EventDetect_updateswritten in local PV
+written in local Pc with better formatting (try2)